Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 The Three Pillars of Construction Bookkeeping

-To build a functional profit engine, we focus on three core areas of bookkeeping that go beyond what generalist accounting firms in Dallas, TX typically offer.
+To build a functional profit engine, we focus on three core areas of bookkeeping that go beyond what generalist accounting services typically offer.

 1. Labor Burden: The Hidden Cost